Dr. Jeffrey L. Walls, SHRM-SCP, SPHR

 - Bachelor of Science in Business Administration, Major in Marketing (1980), Indiana University

-- 1995-Present: Consultant: I consult on a regular basis with local organizations.
+- Consult on a regular basis with local organizations.
 Topics have included Entrepreneurship Development, Human Resource issues, Marketing Research project development, and Strategic Planning formulation.

 - Developed and copyright protected The Program Planning Wheel, December, 1995.

 - Presented a paper at the 1996 Midwest Research-To-Practice Conference at the University of Nebraska.
 The paper was co-authored with Peter Murk and published in the conference proceedings; title: The Program Planning Wheel–The Son of S.A.M.

 - Co-authored a paper with Peter Murk, Juan Carlos Judikis, and German Cutz.
 This paper was presented by Peter Murk at the Sixth International Conference on Marketing and Development at Black Sea University, Mangalia, Romania, July 1-4, 1997.
 This paper was published in the conference proceedings; title: Program Planning Wheel: Value Added Performance.